syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 ## Assigning resources to appointments

 Appointments associated with scheduler `ResourceCollection` will be displayed when set schedule resource `Id` in the [ScheduleAppointment](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html) by using the [ResourceIdCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_ResourceIdCollection) for `ResourceGroupType` set as `Resource` or `Date`.
-You can also assign resources to [recurrence appointments] (https://help.syncfusion.com/wpf/scheduler/appointments#recurrence-appointment).
+You can also assign resources to [recurrence appointments](https://help.syncfusion.com/wpf/scheduler/appointments#recurrence-appointment).

 {% tabs %}
 {% highlight c# %}